giuliandecarlo/Vision/README.md

 * Provide information about battery (percentage and plugged/not-plugged).
 * Translate one word from italian to english/spanish/german/french/chinese.
 * Calculate the sum/difference/multiplication/division between two numbers.
 * Add,remove elements in a shopping list.
+* Open links.

 ## Setup:
 ```